- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Request an appointment here

-The doctors and staff here at Stack Veterinary Hospital understand that the veterinary visit may cause uneasiness for both you and your pet which is why we now offer home visits.
-Some of the services we can perform at a home visit include:
+The doctors and staff here at Stack Veterinary Hospital understand that a trip to our office can be a stressful event for both you and your pet which is why we now offer home visits for current (established) patients.
+Once a patient-doctor relationship has been established we can come to the home to perform the following services:

 Complete wellness and physical exam || Orthopedic exams || Vaccinations || Screening blood tests || Urinalysis || Fecal sample collection || Blood pressure measurements || Dermatological exams || Mass/lump assessments || Nail trims || Ear cleanings || Anal glands || Client education

-We believe in the human/animal bond and the need for a strong doctor/patient relationship.
-If you are interested in learning more about scheduling a home health visit for your pet(s) please contact us for more information at firstname.lastname@example.org.
+Client education.
+If you if interested in learning more about scheduling a home health visit for your pet(s) please contact us at firstname.lastname@example.org.

 Pets that are experiencing acute illnesses should have an exam done at our hospital.